Do you ever feel like you’re not worthy of the success you’ve achieved?

 - Talk about it.
 Share your feelings with trusted friends, colleagues, or an executive coach to put them in perspective and help you reinforce the positive changes you are making.
 Then, move on.
 Don’t let yourself dwell.

-Find more insights on how to tackle impostor syndrome and redefine success in our book Kick Some Glass: 10 Ways Women Succeed at Work on Their Own Terms.
+Find more insights on how to overcome impostor syndrome and redefine success in our book Kick Some Glass: 10 Ways Women Succeed at Work on Their Own Terms.

 If you’re still struggling to recognize your value after embracing these practices, it might be time to consider a shift in role, organization, or work style.

-A mentor or sponsor can also help you overcome impostor syndrome.
+And a mentor or sponsor can also help you overcome impostor syndrome.
 You need a network of champions to help you advance in your career, so look at who you can enlist to help out, and who you can help.
 We often grow as people through the relationships we form, and that what you have to offer — while it may be hard to see sometimes — will likely help others develop as well.

 Whether you’re ready for a change or just need a new perspective on your current role as you try to overcome impostor syndrome, Kick Some Glass offers reassurance: “You are more ready than you know.
 You have more talent than you may recognize… Trust yourself.
 Trust that all you have done before will serve you well.
 Trust that you are ready.”